 Debbie joined Affinity Trust in 2013 as Operations Manager for our South Division.
-More recently she has been appointed to the new role of Service Implementation Manager.
-This entails supporting the business with the implementation of new services and continually striving for continuous improvement.
+She is now our Service Implementation Manager.
+This entails supporting the business in setting up new services and continually striving for continuous improvement.

 Did you always want to work in social care?

 My parents and grandparents all worked in NHS hospitals, and so this was something I aspired to do too.

 After school, I first started out in a youth training scheme.
 My first role was as a receptionist in a computer company, after which I moved around the organisation in numerous roles.

 I never felt satisfied in those roles and didn’t get that rewarding feeling of making a difference when I went home, so I decided to leave.
 This was when I took my first steps into health and social care, as an agency worker supporting people with learning disabilities in many different settings.

 During my year at this agency I realised this was what I wanted to do and that I really felt I had an opportunity to make someone’s life even better.
 This was when I applied to be a Support Worker, and was then able to progress over nine years into the role of a Support Manager.

 Who or what has helped you progress at Affinity Trust?

 The role of Operations Manager is fast-moving and every day is different.
 You need to be able to manage your time effectively, crisis manage and always be striving to improve the quality of someone’s life.

 I do feel that over the years I have been continually developing my skills and my knowledge.
 Receiving constructive feedback has been essential and has also enabled me to reflect and adapt my working style.